SofaComplianceRobotics/Sofa.OptimizationToolbox/methods/optuna/README.md

 The parameters found after optimization with Optuna are:
 - `length`: 166.5 mm
 - `radius`: 3.5 mm
+With a score (distance to target) of 0.009 mm.

 These parameters lead to a tip position of the beam that is very close to the target position: 30 mm in the y direction.